Evangeline Lilly: 2004–2007: Breakthrough with Lost

-2008–present: Established actress
+2008–2014: Established actress

 In 2008, Lilly appeared in the film The Hurt Locker, directed by Kathryn Bigelow.
 The film received widespread acclaim and went on to be nominated in nine categories at the 82nd Academy Awards, winning six of these including Best Picture.
 Lilly and the cast won the Gotham Independent Film Award for Best Ensemble Cast and the Washington D.C.
 Area Film Critics Association Award for Best Ensemble.
 That same year, Lilly had a leading role in the psychological thriller film Afterwards.

-On 11 May 2010, Lilly announced on The View that being a mother was her top priority, but that she liked acting as a "day job" and would continue it when possible.
+In May 2010, Lilly announced on The View that being a mother was her top priority, but that she liked acting as a "day job" and would continue it when possible.
 She took a short hiatus that year and was not in contact with Hollywood.

 In 2011, despite turning down a number of film offers, Lilly appeared as Bailey Tallet, a boxing gym owner, in Real Steel alongside Hugh Jackman.
 She accepted the role after director Shawn Levy sent her the script.
 Levy noted that Lilly was "magnificent to look" and that he "needed someone who you believed had grown up in a man's world; Bailey needed to have a strength and a toughness that was not at the expense of her being womanly".
+Real Steel went on to be nominated for Best Visual Effects at the 84th Academy Awards.
 During promotion for the film, Lilly turned down a role in the X-Men franchise from Jackman, noting that she "wasn't into superhero movies" at the time.
-The film went on to be nominated for Best Visual Effects at the 84th Academy Awards.

 In 2012, Lilly was cast as the Mirkwood elf Tauriel in Peter Jackson's three-part adaptation of J. R. R. Tolkien's The Hobbit.
 The character, which does not appear in the original book by Tolkien, was created by Peter Jackson and Fran Walsh as the head of the Elven guard.
 For the role, Lilly underwent training for swordplay, archery and speaking the Elvish language.
 Lilly described Tauriel as a nonconformist, noting that she tends to "rebel against the established social order of the Elves".
 Lilly appeared as the character in The Hobbit: The Desolation of Smaug (2013) and its sequel, The Hobbit: The Battle of the Five Armies (2014).